sean-adler/django-graphql/README.md

 #### 3 steps to eternal happiness
-1. Declare `DjangoType` classes, one for each Django model, to act as your API layer
+1. Declare `DjangoType` classes for each Django model that you want to serialize
 2. Create your schema
 3. Pass GraphQL strings to `schema.execute()`